katharinalisalin/demo-bug-template/docs/bug-documentation/feature-sugesstion-report.md

 ## Before creating a feature request

+When adding a new feature or changing the behavior of an existing one, the following things have to be considered:

+- [ ] The new feature is not incompatible with one of the existing features
+- [ ] The new feature can (ideally) be used together with all existing features
+- [ ] The new feature can be implemented in a way that it is accessible
+- [ ] The implementation follows the principle of progressive enhancement
+- [ ] The implementation works on all screen sizes (mobile, tablet, desktop)
+- [ ] The implementation works on all modern browsers (nope, not IE)
+- [ ] The new feature can be implemented with reasonable effort
+- [ ] The new feature matches the overall "tone" of this project
+- [ ] The new feature is useful to the majority of users
+- [ ] The new feature is easy to use for authors

 - Open a discussion on the discussion board and ask the community, if the feature would benefit more people than yourself (use this tag????)
 - Make sure it is a feature that needs to be implemented by Material for MkDocs